knpuniversity/symfony4/knpu/ep2-fundamentals/config-bundle.md

 bundle without reading the documentation... because *I* know, we all like to skip reading the docs!

 The name of this bundle is `KnpMarkdownBundle`.
-At your terminal, use that time dump its config:
+At your terminal, use that to dump its config:

 ```terminal